Cement & Mortar Testing Equipments

 Two Gang Prism Mould

-With two gang compartments design, fully polishing surface to achieve perfect curing finishing and high accuracy specimen.
-Come with a pack of brass inserts.
+With two gang compartments design,fully polishing surface to achieved perfect curing finishing and high accuracy specimen.
+Come with pack of brass insert.

 Technical Specifications of Two Gang Prism Mould